NapoleonWils0n/kodi-playercorefactory/macosx/README.md

 then double click the .7zip and they will unzip

-### next you need to copy ffmpeg ffplay and ffprobe to /usr/local

-In the new version of Mac osx El Capitan you cant modify the system, so have to put the binaries in /usr/local

-open the terminal and cd to your downloads folder

-	cd ~/Downloads

-switch to root and copy ffmpeg ffplay and ffprobe to /usr/local
+#### install ffmpeg ffplay and ffprobe

-	sudo cp ffmpeg ffplay ffprobe /usr/local

-enter your admin password at the prompt

-#### if you cannot install binaries to /usr/local on mac osx El Capitan, here's a fix
+create a folder called bin in your home folder, /Users/your-username/bin

+	mkdir -p ~/bin

-create a folder called bin in your home folder, /Users/your-username/bin copy the ffmpeg, ffprobe and ffplay in to the bin folder
+copy the ffmpeg, ffprobe and ffplay in to the bin folder

+if you have ffmpeg installed to another location create a symbolic link to $HOME/bin/ffmpeg the same applies to ffplay and ffprobe

 then edit your ~/.bash_profile, for example with nano